Research

 Contract/Project File: PI24/01033

-Public Health and Precision Preventive Medicine combining physical examination, lifestyle habits, and genomic information: monitoring the obesity pandemic through the extension of the IMPaCT Cohort (Obes-IMPaCT).
+Public health and precision preventive medicine combining physical examination, lifestyle habits, and genomic information: monitoring the obesity pandemic through the extension of the IMPaCT cohort (Obes‑IMPaCT).

-Funding entity: Instituto de Salud Carlos III
+Funding entity: Proyecto Investigación Medicina Personalizada.
+Instituto de Salud Carlos III

 Contract/Project File: PMP22/00003